 - Live separate and apart for one year

 To start the process, you need to begin living “ separate and apart” from your partner.
 While it is quite common for one person to move out of the shared dwelling for this period, it is not mandatory.
 As long as there is a separation of personal lives (sleeping in different rooms, eating separately, etc) the separation is valid.

 You need to have all of the terms of your divorce agreed upon and documented in a separation agreement.
 This is the most important document in the entire process as it protects the rights and responsibilities of both parties post-divorce.
 This removes the need to hire lawyers, go to court, and have a judge decide your divorce for you.

 - File the divorce application

 You can file the divorce application after living separate and apart for a minimum of one year.
 This is the final step and completes the process.
 There are two different ways to file the application, simple or joint.
 A joint divorce application occurs when both parties file the application together.
-A simple divorce application means that one party will file the application and serve the necessary papers to the other.
+In an uncontested divorce, a simple divorce application means that one party will file the application and serve the necessary papers to the other.

 For More Information or to start your Uncontested Divorce by yourself please go to http://divorceangels.ca/divorce-tools/thistoo/